 There are tricks to making a healthy compost.
 Some things break down while others don’t.
-You also need to know of what you can and cannot compost before you jump onboard.
+You also need to know what you can and cannot compost before you jump on board with composting.

 You’ll be surprised to find that you have many (if not all) of the materials listed below all over the house.

 Below we also specify whether an ingredient is seen as neutral, carbon or nitrogen.
 Use our handy Carbon to Nitrogen Compost Calculator for guidance on how to create a harmonious compost heap.

 - Used coffee grounds and filters: neutral — be sure that they are used as it is less acidic once used.
 Worms are addicted to coffee too so just throw them right into your compost.
 If your filters are paper toss them in the compost bin too.

 - Paper napkins: carbon — these will have to be torn into small pieces or made wet before mixing them into the compost.

 - Freezer burnt vegetables: nitrogen — these can just be tossed right into your compost.